Wild Birds

 Baya Weavers (Ploceus philippinus)

-The Baya Weavers (Ploceus philippinus) is a weaver found across South and Southeast Asia.
+The Baya Weavers (Ploceus philippinus) a weavers found across South and Southeast Asia.
 They inhabit grassland, cultivated areas, scrub, and secondary growths usually near fresh or brackish water.

 They are widespread within their distribution area but are prone to local seasonal movements.
 Despite their species name, they are not found in the Philippines.